 With considerable dedication and preparation, breast-feeding without pregnancy (induced lactation) might be possible.

 Understanding induced lactation

-Induced lactation is the action of ‘forcing’ milk supply in a woman by a means other than childbirth.
-Induced lactation is basically stimulation of the breast to produce milk.
+Induced lactation is the action of ‘forcing’ milk supply in a woman by means other than childbirth.
+Induced lactation is basically the stimulation of the breast to produce milk.

 Generations ago, allowing a baby to suck was the only means of stimulating the process.
 This usually was done when the infant was not hungry, but rather as a means of pacification for the baby.

 Today, mothers in the adoption process begin stimulating their breasts months in advance using breast pumps.
 By pumping multiple times a day for several weeks, most adoptive mothers will find they are producing small amounts of milk by the time their baby arrives.